Shaft (1971 film): Background

 Shaft was adapted from Ernest Tidyman's novels by Tidyman and screenwriter John D. F. Black.
 Joel Freeman and executive producers Stirling Silliphant and Roger Lewis produced the film.

-The screen detective genre in the late 1960s had been dominated by the big movies, big stars.
-Paul Newman had established his Harper in 1966, (the character reprised 1975, in The Drowning Pool).
-Soon following, Frank Sinatra's Tony Rome (1967), The Detective (1968), Lady in Cement (1968) further set the quality.
+The screen detective genre in the late 1960s had been dominant in major movies with big stars attached.
+Paul Newman had established his Harper in 1966, (he reprised the character in 1975, in The Drowning Pool).
+Soon following, Frank Sinatra's Tony Rome (1967), The Detective (1968), and Lady in Cement (1968) further set the quality.
 Industry knowledge suggested that the first of the Clint Eastwood Dirty Harry productions was also slated for a 1971 release.

-Gordon Parks's directorial debut of a major entertainment production was set on a course for an appreciation of comparisons.
-The instinctive cultural polymath knew where a coup of casting was his by necessity to play.
+Seeing that his directorial debut of a major entertainment production was set to be compared to these previous productions, Gordon Parks realized that a bold casting choice was necessary for Shaft.